The Gang Makes Lethal Weapon 7: Plot

-The Gang's Lethal Weapon 5 and Lethal Weapon 6 films are removed from the local library, being deemed "insensitive" for their use of blackface.
+The Gang's Lethal Weapon 5 and Lethal Weapon 6 films are removed from the local library, being deemed "insensitive" for their use of blackface (and redface).
 Frank (Danny DeVito) is outraged at the decision but the rest of the Gang state it's time to move on from these and there's only one thing they can do to do the right thing: make Lethal Weapon 7.

 The Gang intends to make a film that can be enjoyable, given modern ethical standards.
 For the first take, Dee (Kaitlin Olson) plays Martin Riggs and Frank gets a local pimp named Pepper Jack (previously seen in "Mac Is a Serial Killer") to play Roger Murtaugh.
 Dee's poor acting, Frank's demand to have sex with a prostitute on screen, and Pepper Jack's attitude (as well as Dennis becoming terrified after remembering his last confrontation with Pepper Jack) prompt constant changes to the production.
 Mac (Rob McElhenney) can't bring himself to give notes to Pepper Jack after Dennis tells him why he is scared of Pepper Jack, and lets Pepper Jack continue acting as himself.
 Mac also hires Artemis to be his assistant director.

 In the second take, Dee has been dropped and Charlie (Charlie Day) now plays Riggs.
 The production still stalls due to Dee eventually finding she was replaced and Pepper Jack acting intensely in his role, which contrasts Murtaugh's intended personality.
 For the next take, they get "Don Cheadle", who posed as Donovan McNabb in "The Gang Gets Invincible" and as Tiger Woods in "Frank's Pretty Woman", to play Murtaugh and Pepper Jack is given Riggs' role.
 While the Gang is satisfied with their performances, they question Dee playing a villain named Karen White, thinking it will look bad to portray entitled white women as villains.
 They decide to make the villain a tidal wave.
 In the next take, the Gang is stunned at the poor quality of the film.

 While the Gang considers other options, Dennis (Glenn Howerton) reveals that dating many younger women and rejecting their ideologies prompted them to dump him.
 He then found out that by agreeing to their ideology, he could use it to his advantage.
 They decide to do the "woke thing" and hand over creative control to the imposter.
 The Gang goes to the screening of the film, which is now titled White Saviors, a documentary that exposes their racism and ignorance.
 The Gang is angry at losing Lethal Weapon 7 and Dennis proclaims that there is only one thing left to do: make Lethal Weapon 8 and Mac wants to play Murtaugh again.